gabrielrf96/html-artisan/README.md

         });
         ```

+    - **if**: a condition that will determine whether or not this element (and all its children) should be rendered.
+It can be an expression, a boolean value or a function.
+To see how it works, you can [check out this example](examples/conditional_elements.html).

     - **callback**: a callback function that will be executed once the object (and all its children) has finished being created.
 For more information on this topic, check the callbacks section of the documentation.

 ---